-- If using with another tool (e.g., an affinity diagram or fishbone diagram), take ideas from the most detailed row or final branches.
-Use these ideas to brainstorm other ideas
+If using with another tool (e.g., affinity diagram, fishbone diagram), take ideas from the most detailed row or final branches.
+Use these ideas to brainstorm other ideas.

 3. Determine Relationships Between Ideas

-- For each idea, ask, “Does this idea cause or influence any other idea?”
-Draw arrows from each idea to the ones it causes or influences.
-Repeat the question for every idea.
+- For each idea, ask, "Does this idea cause or influence any other idea?"
+Draw arrows from an idea to the ones it causes or influences.
+Repeat the question for each idea.

 - Draw only one-way relationship arrows in the direction of the stronger cause or influence.

 4. Analyze the Diagram

 - Count the arrows in and out for each idea.
 Write the counts at the bottom of each box.
 The ones with the most arrows are the key ideas.